InternLM/lmdeploy/docs/en/multi_modal/internvl.md

 ## Introduction

-InternVL2 is a powerful open-source visual language model (VLM) developed by OpenGVLab, LMDeploy now supports the InternVL2 series models on both PyTorch backend and TurboMind backend \[OpenGVLab/InternVL2\]（ https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e ）Here, we use the InternVL2-26B model \[OpenGVLab/InternVL2-26B\]（ https://huggingface.co/OpenGVLab/InternVL2-26B ）As an example, illustrate how to deploy the InternVL series models using the TLMDeploy framework;
+InternVL2 is a powerful open-source visual language model (VLM) developed by OpenGVLab, LMDeploy now supports the InternVL2 series models on both PyTorch backend and TurboMind backend [OpenGVLab/InternVL2](https://huggingface.co/collections/OpenGVLab/internvl-20-667d3961ab5eb12c7ed1463e), Here we use the InternVL2-26B model [OpenGVLab/InternVL2-26B](https://huggingface.co/OpenGVLab/InternVL2-26B) As an example, illustrate how to deploy the InternVL series models using the LMDeploy framework;

 ### Environment configuration and image construction

-Install Docker, Docker compose, and \[compose gpu support\]（ https://docs.docker.com/compose/gpu-support/ ）And ensure that your host's CUDA version is higher than 11.8 if the host's CUDA major version is CUDA11; If the CUDA major version of the host is CUDA12, please ensure that it is higher than 12.2; If the CUDA version in the image is higher than the CUDA version of the host computer, Pytorch in the image will not be available; After completing the environment configuration, execute in the root directory of the lmdeploy project:
+Install Docker, Docker compose, and [compose gpu support](https://docs.docker.com/compose/gpu-support/)And ensure that your host's CUDA version is higher than 11.8 if the host's CUDA major version is CUDA11; If the CUDA major version of the host is CUDA12, please ensure that it is higher than 12.2; If the CUDA version in the image is higher than the CUDA version of the host computer, Pytorch in the image will not be available; After completing the environment configuration, execute in the root directory of the lmdeploy project:

 ```shell
 #build the base image, it only use to base LLM